 Why This Comes First

-The LOPD breaks both constraints.
-Once operational, the Hauler arrives at the depot, offloads LCH₄, refuels its return burn from depot-produced LOX, and departs.
+Once operational, the depot breaks two standing constraints.
+The Hauler arrives, offloads LCH₄, refuels its return burn from depot-produced LOX, and departs.
 The Tanker fleet tops off between cycles rather than carrying full reserves on every ascent.
 The depot absorbs production variability from the surface and smooths it into a stable supply available on demand.

 The depot's pressurized node also gives the program its first shirt-sleeve presence in lunar orbit — a maintenance-accessible, crew-visitable outpost — before the station ring is ever assembled.
 It is the beachhead.